knight-raj/Hospital_analysis_SQL/README.md

 LIMIT 3;
 ```
 Finds the hospitals with the highest medical expenses. <br>
-Purpose: Finds the hospitals with the highest medical expenses.
+Purpose: Finds the hospitals with the highest medical expenses. <br>
 Explanation:
 <li>ORDER BY Medical_Expenses DESC sorts the hospitals in descending order based on medical expenses.</li>
 <li>LIMIT 3 restricts the output to the top 3 hospitals.</li>